LiorZ/hdac8_thesis/thesis.rst

 Rigid body movements
 .....................

 	We've tested several approaches to the way we perform rigid body movements.
-As we've previously mentioned, the axis that determines the transformations of the peptide relative to the receptor equals to the vector that connects the closest peptide CA atom to the center of mass the peptide , to the closest receptor atom.
-We've tried to cleaverly select these two atoms so that different axes will be used by the protocol , so that consequently, different axes will be used for the rigid body transformations.
+As we've previously mentioned, by default, the axis that determines the transformations of the peptide relative to the receptor equals to the vector that connects the closest peptide CA atom to the center of mass the peptide , to the closest receptor atom.
+We've tried to manually select these two atoms so that different axes will be used by the protocol , so that consequently, different axes will be used for the rigid body transformations.

 	+--------------------------------------------------------+----------------------------------------------------+
 	|		                		         |       **Scoring scheme** (correlation coefficient) |